-Both wait() and sleep() methods play an important role in Java programming.
+Both wait() and sleep() methods play an essential role in Java programming.
 Both methods look the same, but there is some difference in their working and existence within a program.

 Let's see how they differ from each other: